 Project management software can keep key stakeholders in the loop and help you manage workflows.
 It lets you track assignments, progress and project files easily and is especially helpful for cross-team collaboration.

-Sales is exciting, but it can be a stressful job and burnout is a very real danger.
+The sales environment is exciting, but it can be a stressful job, and burnout is a very real danger.

-According to our State of Sales 2020-2021 report, 63% of sales professionals said they work over 40 hours in a week, 23% said they work weekends regularly and 16% report usually working on the weekends.
+According to Pipedrive’s State of Sales 2020/2021 report, 63% of sales professionals said they work over 40 hours a week, 20% said they regularly work weekends, and 16% reported usually working on weekends.

 You don’t want to add to your employees’ stress level, so how do you build a sales team’s motivation without damaging morale and mental well-being?